 In her professional life, she counsels mentally ill individuals and their families almost every day.
 "I hold hope for those who can't do it for themselves," she said.
 "I serve as a bridge between patients and the clinical team," helping patients connect to professional and peer services that can help them live a better life.

-She recently graduated from Arizona State University with a bachelor's of science degree in sociology and a minor in psychology.
-In January 2016, she started on an ASU master's degree with a long name: master of education in curriculum development and instruction with an emphasis on applied behavior analysis.
+She recently graduated from Arizona State University with a bachelor's in sociology and a minor in psychology.
+She's working on her master's in curriculum development and instruction with an emphasis on applied behavior analysis.

-For the past several months, Susan has been dealing with a health crisis, one that she discovered is in her genes.
+Meanwhile, Susan has been dealing with a health crisis — one that she discovered is in her genes.

-The fifth of six siblings, Susan lost her mother in 2000 at age 63 to colon and brain stem cancer.
-A sister died of lung and colon cancer in 2012.
-A brother received a stage 4 colon cancer diagnosis 2013.
+The fifth of six siblings, Susan lost her mother at age 63 to colon and brain stem cancer.
+Her sister also died of lung and colon cancer, and her brother received a stage 4 colon cancer diagnosis.

-Alarmed by the incidence of colon cancer in her family, Susan in 2013 and 2014 had colonoscopies that included the removal of 77 noncancerous polyps.
+Alarmed by the incidence of colon cancer in her family, Susan had colonoscopies over two years that resulted in the removal of 77 noncancerous polyps.
 Many were the size of golf balls.

-Ninety percent of cancer is environmental; 10 percent is hereditary, she told Susan.
-"If you're born with a hereditary predisposition to cancer, you have a mutation in every cell of your body.
-You're more likely to get cancer."
+Susan was told that although 90% of cancer is environmental, 10% is hereditary, she told Susan.
+Essentially, if you're born with a hereditary predisposition to cancer, you have a mutation in every cell of your body and are more likely to get cancer.